n-tdi/LDSync/README.md

 `discord-to-minecraft-chat-format` This is the message sent when a message is sent in the above discord channel, Supports color codes.
 Valid formatting variables are: `%username%` `%msg%`, none of these are required but recommended.

 `logo` Obviously, the logo that appears in chat.
 Change it to whatever you want!

+`status` The status that is displayed under the bot's username.
+E.g. `playing minecraft`

 ### Permissions
 The base command is `/ldsync` which requires the premission node `ldsync.use`